Prince Álmos: Exile

 According to the Illuminated Chronicle, the blind Álmos, "fearing death at the hands of King Stephen", fled to the Byzantine Empire.
 Many of his partisans followed him and Emperor John II Komnenos settled them in a town in Macedonia.
+There, Álmos received a new name from the Emperor, Constantine.
 The Byzantine John Kinnamos confirms that the emperor "regarded" Álmos "favorably and received him with kindness".
 He adds that king Stephen II "sent his envoys to the emperor and demanded that" Álmos "be expelled from" the Byzantine Empire, but his request was rejected.
-The sources do not specify the date of Álmos's flee, but it seems to have occurred in about 1125.
+The sources do not specify the date of Álmos's flight, but it seems to have occurred in about 1125.
 Historian Ferenc Makk writes that Álmos was forced to flee from Hungary, because he had taken advantage of Stephen's failures in Volhynia and Dalmatia and conspired against Stephen.
 His departure resulted a war between the two realms, lasting from 1127 to 1129. Álmos died in exile on 1 September 1127.

 His son Béla the Blind would succeed as king of Hungary in 1131.
 The duke's remains were returned to Hungary in 1137.